Set up steps for the Standard or Strict preset security policies in Microsoft Defender for Office 365

-Our Strict preset security policy has more aggressive limits and settings for security controls that will result in more aggressive detections and will involve the admin in making decisions on which blocked emails are released to end users.
+Our Strict preset security policy has more aggressive limits and settings for security controls that result in more aggressive detections and involve the admin in making decisions on which blocked emails are released to end users.

 Ensure that the selected users have admin coverage to review and release emails if the end user thinks that the mail might be good and requests that the message be released to them.

 If the criteria above are met, then the user should be placed in the Strict preset security policy.
 Otherwise the user should be placed in the Standard preset security policy.

 For information on what Standard and Strict security polices are, see this article.

 Enable Security Presets in Microsoft Defender for Office 365

 Once you've chosen between the Standard and Strict security preset policies for your users, it takes a few further steps to assign users to each preset.

 - Identify the users, groups, or domains you would like to include in Standard and Strict security presets.